-Special rules for capital gains invested in Qualified Opportunity Funds.
-Effective December 22, 2017, section 1400Z-2 provides a temporary deferral of inclusion in gross income for capital gains invested in Qualified Opportunity Funds, and permanent exclusion of capital gains from the sale or exchange of an investment in the Qualified Opportunity Fund if the investment is held for at least 10 years.
-See Form 8949 instructions on how to report your election to defer eligible gains invested in a Qualified Opportunity Fund.
-For additional information, please see Opportunity Zones Frequently Asked Questions.
+Special rules for capital gains invested in Qualified Opportunity Funds (QOFs).
+Effective December 22, 2017, section 1400Z-2 provides a temporary deferral of inclusion in gross income for capital gains invested in QOFs, and permanent exclusion of capital gains from the sale or exchange of an investment in the QOF if the investment is held for at least 10 years.
+See the Form 8949 instructions on how to report your election to defer eligible gains invested in a QOF.
+For additional information (including details on investments in QOFs held for at least 10 years), see Opportunity Zones Frequently Asked Questions at IRS.gov.